-c.
-1050, from Latin October (mensis), from octo "eight," from PIE root *octo(u)- "eight" (see eight).
-Eighth month of the old Roman calendar (pre-46 B.C.E.), which began the year in March.
+late Old English, from Latin October (mensis), from octo "eight," from PIE root *octo(u)- "eight" (see eight).
+The eighth month of the old Roman calendar (pre-46 B.C.E.), which began the year in March.
 For -ber see December.
 Replaced Old English winterfylleð.
-In Russian history, October Revolution (in which the Bolsheviks overthrew the Provisional Government) happened Nov.
-7, but because Russia had not at that time adpoted the Gregorian calendar reform, this date was reckoned there (Old Style) as Oct.
+In Russian history, the October Revolution (in which the Bolsheviks overthrew the Provisional Government) happened Nov.
+7, 1917, but because Russia had not at that time adopted the Gregorian calendar reform, this date was reckoned there (Old Style) as Oct.
 25.